Actyx/Actyx/web/developer.actyx.com/blog/2020-06-16-registry-fishes.md

 So, what is needed for a generic registry?

-1. We must be able to create a registry by providing event types to add fish to the registry and events to remove them.
+1. We must be able to create a registry by providing event types to add fish to the registry and events to remove them
-2. We must be able to observe all the fish in the registry to get their states.
+2. We must be able to observe all the fish in the registry to get their states

 Let's jump in.